microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 Gets or sets a brush that provides the foreground of a calendar item while it's disabled.

+`public Windows.UI.Xaml.Media.Brush BlackoutStrikethroughBrush { get; set; }`

+Gets or sets a brush for the strikethrough line over calendar items while they are blacked out.

 `public Windows.UI.Xaml.Media.Brush SelectedDisabledBorderBrush { get; set; }`

 Gets or sets a brush that provides the border of a selected calendar item while it's disabled.